brodybits/cordova-sqlcipher-evmax-ext-build-free-unstable-0x/README.md

-# Cordova/PhoneGap sqlite storage evmax - super-premium enterprise version with super-premium stability and performance improvements with limited extra features
+# Cordova/PhoneGap SQLCipher storage - super-premium enterprise version with super-premium stability and performance improvements with limited extra features

-Native SQLite component with API based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) for the following platforms:
+Native SQLCipher component with API based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) for the following platforms:
 - Android
 - iOS
-- macOS ("osx" platform)
-- Windows 10 (UWP) DESKTOP ~~and MOBILE~~ (see below for major limitations)
+- ~~Windows 10 (UWP) DESKTOP (...) (see below for major limitations)~~ - __not enabled__ , no encryption at this point

 <!-- [TBD] HIDE browser usage notes for now (at least):
 Browser platform is currently supported with some limitations as described in [browser platform usage notes](#browser-platform-usage-notes) section below, will be supported with more features such as numbered parameters and SQL batch API in the near future.